Antiklos/network-gatekeeper/README.txt

 - Create a new payment class to implement sending and receiving bitcoin
 - Implement the automatic server configuration, including enabling routing and DNS, probably using DHCP?
 - Find a way for the client to anticipate when traffic is about to be sent to a destination, and then send the request before allowing sending traffic
+- GTK is overkill for reading the config, so it would be better to find a universal dependency to read the config or else just parse it by hand
 - Implement use cases for renewing contracts
 - Smarter client behavior for making payments just in time
 - Smarter default client behavior for polling all interfaces and choosing the best deal